smockle/smockle.com/.posts/Published/2019-05-24-optimizing-web-fonts.md

 I could display a fallback font while my web font downloads using [`font-display`][fontdisplay].
 Unfortunately, `serif` (my fallback font) does not have the same x-height and width as [`'Crimson Pro S'`][crimsonpros] (my web font).
 Monica Dinculescu created a [“Font Style Matcher”][fsm] tool that overlaps two fonts so appropriate CSS adjustments (e.g. `letter-spacing`) can be identified.
 But CSS adjustments would affect both my fallback font _and my web font_.

-I could use the JavaScript [Font Loading API][fontapi] to load a web font and then append a `.font-loaded` class to the `html` or `body` element.
+I could use the JavaScript [Font Loading API][fontapi] to load a web font and then append a `.font-loaded` class to the `html` or `body` element[^2].
 This approach would facilitate separate CSS rules for fallback and web fonts.
 But browser support is limited, and I feared using the Font Loading API alongside `@font-face` declarations would cause duplicate downloads.

 So I took a different approach.
 Web fonts with smaller file sizes download and display more quickly.
 Rather than adjusting my fallback font, I used the Python library `pyftsubset` to remove OpenType features and unused characters from my web font[^1].
 Andrew Brampton describes this in [“Google Font Features”][bramp].